 Do either of these scenarios sound familiar?

-- You hired a Big Four Audit firm to assist with fixing some internal control deficiencies.
+- You hired a Big Four audit firm to assist with fixing some internal control deficiencies.
 It cost an absurd amount of money and they provided you with narratives and process flows that were never implemented.
-Your team is left without a plan or the resources to roll it out.
+Your team is left without a plan and the resources to roll it out.
 This results in a significant deficiency or material weakness around internal controls.

-Both of these are true stories.
-In each case, we’ve helped our client determine the root causes of deficiencies and implement the appropriate process solutions.
+Both of these scenarios are true stories.
+In each case, we have helped our client determine the root causes of deficiencies and implement the appropriate process solutions.

 Those who come from the Big Four or another audit firm are familiar with the following audit process:

 - Risk assessment and walk through: Identify and categorize risks (mostly using PCAOB guidance and previous audit results).
 Walk through the process and identify any other risks.

 - Testing Plan: Identify sample sizes, timing, and test scripts.

 - Test: Test the trial balance and internal controls.